harshjain1729/BUDrive/README.md

 # BUDRIVE
 <!-- ## Create Virtual Environment
-- Download virtual Environment Module
+- Download the virtual Environment Module
 ```
 pip install virtualenv
 ```
-- Locate base directory and use this command to create virtual environment
+- Locate the base directory and use this command to create a virtual environment
 ```
 virtualenv <environment_name>
 ``` -->
-## Run Command to install required Python Module
+## Run Command to install the required Python Module
 ```sh
 pip install -r requirement.txt
 ```